 Inexperienced interviewers might be tempted to use the initial impressions that each interviewee gave them in order to compare candidates against each other.
 This is dangerous for several reasons.
 When interviewing you must remember that you are looking for someone who can do the job the best, not your next best friend, so all conversations should be around skills and ability.
-A robust rating system should therefore be implemented to ensure all the candidate are reviewed equally and in the same way.
+A robust rating system should therefore be implemented to ensure all candidates are reviewed equally and in the same way.
 Failing to rate each candidate individually can often lead to selecting the wrong candidate.
-An effective evaluation will allow you to rate each candidate and compare him or her against a set criteria.
+An effective evaluation will allow you to rate each candidate and compare them against a set criteria.
 This can be done on a simple scoring system or a checklist of key skills, just make sure you use the same system for every candidate you interview.

 Our final top tips for success

 Do your homework: carefully read each candidates CV in detail to ensure you have a good pre knowledge of their skills and experience.
 It might also be worth searching their social media platforms, this will give you a greater insight of who they are as a person.